State of the Art

 Which local artists and events should people check out?

 I recommend stopping by Peachbelt Studio, an artist-owned gallery in a historic schoolhouse in Fennville.
 Dawn Stafford’s oil paintings are fabulous.
 A great glassblower and metalworker is Jessica Bohus.
 She was in the top 10 during ArtPrize in Grand Rapids a few years ago.
 Her work is often found at Good Goods.
-Other can’t-miss galleries I recommend are James Brandess Studio and Gallery, Roan & Black, Water Street Gallery, and Armstrong DeGraaf International Fine Art.
+Other can’t-miss galleries I recommend are James Brandess Studio and Gallery, Roan & Black, and Water Street Gallery.